Revisiting weak values through non-normality: Introduction

 At the end of the protocol, the ancilla wave function is shifted in position representation by a quantity proportional to the real part of the weak value, $O_w=\frac{\bra{\psi_f}\hat{O}\ket{\psi_i}}{\braket{\psi_f|\psi_i}}$, where $\ket{\psi_i}$ and $\ket{\psi_f}$ are the pre- and post-selected states, while the ancilla wave function in momentum representation is shifted by a quantity proportional to the imaginary part of the weak value.
 Since the interaction strength is weak, many measurements must be performed and averaged to determine the weak value precisely.
 In the absence of post-selection, the von Neumann protocol describes standard measurements for arbitrary interaction strengths, where the measuring device --represented by the ancilla-- is treated quantumly.
 Thus, in quantum measurements involving weak interaction and post-selection, the weak value substitutes the expectation value of the observable in the average wave function shift of the meter.
+Nonetheless, certain authors posit that weak values exhibit a closer affinity to eigenvalues than to the expectation value \cite{vaidman2017weak}.

 The significance of weak values in physics extends beyond weak measurements.
 They appear in strong quantum measurements \cite{de2022role}, and in homodyne measurements \cite{wiseman2002weak}.
 In general measurements, the real and the imaginary components of the weak value are linked to the optimal conditional estimate of the observable and the inaccuracy, respectively \cite{hall2004prior, dressel2015weak, dressel2012significance, hofmann2011uncertainty}.
 They also contribute intrinsically to dynamical phenomena \cite{dressel2015weak}.
 While the real and imaginary parts generate the meter shifts in typical weak measurements, the modulus and argument of weak values also hold significance \cite{mc2016,mc2017,lbf2022}, particularly as the argument characterizes geometric phases within the quantum state manifold.
 In this work, special attention will be paid to the modulus of weak values.